alissonsol/Archive/projects/examples/peerkeys/README.md

 ./yuruna.ps1 workloads ../projects/examples/peerkeys azure
 ```

+NOTE: You need to open ports for Internet traffic for the etcd service using the Azure Portal.
+Automation coming soon...

 ## Notes

 Peerkeys exemplifies frontend, backend, and K8S "composing".
 The example automates the steps to deploy components and expose services, as explained in the MSDN article [Up and Running with Azure Kubernetes Services](https://docs.microsoft.com/en-us/archive/msdn-magazine/2018/december/containers-up-and-running-with-azure-kubernetes-services).
 In a cloud deployment, each cluster gets the ingress, which will expose the frontend site and the backend API from different endpoints, mapping to the internal services (via HTTP, port 80).